mackenziekbrooks/dci101-f22/docs/spatial-analysis.md

 * [Tableau Public](https://public.tableau.com/en-us/s/)

 In your groups, answer the following questions.
-Record your answers in a Boxnote so that other students can consult the information.
+Record your answers in a Boxnote in this [folder](https://wlu.app.box.com/folder/156496323908) so that other students can consult the information.

 * Who created this tool?
 Is it open source?
 Is it free?
 * How do I use it?
 Browser or download?
 OS preference?